JON Specificiation

 - Collection of key-value pairs enclosed into

-is any text and does not require being enclosed into quotes ('
+key: valuewherekeyis any text and does not require being enclosed into quotes ('or") until it does not contain:character

 - Collection of key-value pairs enclosed into